RE-SS3D/SS3D/Documents/CONTRIBUTING.md

 * Use the present imperative tense ("Add feature" not "Added feature", "Move cursor to..." not "Moves cursor to...").
 * Limit the first line to 72 characters or less.
 * Reference issues and pull requests liberally after the first line.

+### Naming Files and Folders:

+When (re)naming files and folders always do so using ['PascalCase'](https://techterms.com/definition/pascalcase), this makes naming consistant which helps with organization and clarity.

+Ex.
+"LockerDoorAnimationController.file" would be correct, not "Locker Door Animation Controller.file", not "lockerdoor animation controller.file", not "AnimationController - LockerDoor.file".